 - What do I need to bring with me?

 What you should bring on your spa break is much the same as always, and you can find our advice on what to wear and bring whether it’s for a day or break, in our Spa Guide.
-However, in light of the health crisis, you may also choose to bring your face mask and your own hand sanitiser as well.
+However, you may also choose to bring your face mask and your own hand sanitiser as well.

 - Will my therapist wear a face mask?